Bunt (DJ)

-Levi Wijk (born January 3, 1996), known professionally as Bunt (stylized as "BUNT."), is a German electronic folk DJ.
-"Bunt" is the German language word for "Colorful".
+Levi Wijk (born January 3, 1996), better known as Bunt (stylized as BUNT.), is a German folk DJ and record producer.

-Bunt was formerly a duo comprising Wijk and Nico Crispin; Crispin left in May 2021.
+"Bunt" in the German language means "Colorful".
+Bunt was formerly a duo, which included Wijk and Nico Crispin; Crispin left the duo in May 2021.
 After Crispin left, Wijk signed to Arista records and released one of his greatest hits today, "Clouds", featuring Nate Traveller and his album Renaissance.
-In 2024, he collaborated with Mapei to release "Trippin" on the hit album Levi Don't Do It.
+In 2024, he collaborated with Mapei to release "Trippin" on the album Levi Don't Do It.

 Biography

 At age 15, Wijk was introduced to Swedish House Mafia by his brother via the video for the song "One".

 In 2014, when they were students in college, Wijk and Crispin began collaborating.

-In 2016, Bunt released the song "Old Guitar" and "Young Hearts".
-At that time, Bunt was signed to Interscope Management.

-In January 2019, Bunt released "Oh My Other".
+In 2016, BUNT. released the song "Old Guitar" and "Young Hearts".
+At that time, the duo was signed to Interscope Management.
+In January 2019, they released "Oh My Other".

-In 2020, Bunt released singles "Unbreakable" featuring Clarence Coffee Jr., "Nights Like That" feat.
+In 2020, They released singles "Unbreakable" featuring Clarence Coffee Jr., "Nights Like That" feat.
 Georgia Ku and "Crocodile Tears" feat.
-Jens Hult.
+Jens Hult, with the former being one of well-known demo track that was performed by the late producer Avicii.

 In 2021, Nico Crispin left the duo.
+In a 2025 interview, Wijk said that Crispin is no longer making music and runs a tennis brand of his own.

-In February 2023, Bunt signed to Arista Records.

-In 2023, BUNT. released "Clouds" featuring Nate Traveller.
+In February 2023, Wijk signed to Arista Records.
+And not long after that, he released "Clouds" featuring Nate Traveller.

 Musical style

-Bunt's musical style is described as "electronic folk music" and noted to be heavily influenced by late electronic music pioneer Avicii along with influences from musicians such as Justice, Basement Jaxx, Swedish House Mafia and Calvin Harris with elements of Fred Again..
+BUNT's musical style is described as "electronic folk music" and noted to be heavily influenced by late electronic music pioneer Avicii along with influences from musicians such as Justice, Basement Jaxx, Swedish House Mafia and Calvin Harris with elements of Fred Again..

+After becoming a solo artist, Wijk experimented with the deep house and stutter house genre.
+Starting with the single "Paperplanes" released back in 2022, he completely moved on from electronic folk genre since then.